We All Have A Story...

 From the outside, it may have looked like success followed a steady climb.
 It didn’t.

 In 2008, everything unraveled.
 I lost my home, my second home, my business, a 20-year relationship, my father, and my first show dog—all within a short period of time.
 It was disorienting.
-There was a moment, lying in bed in a rental home, when I remember asking myself, “How did I get here?”
+There was a moment, lying in bed in a rental home, when I remember asking myself, “How the fuck did I get here?”

 It wasn’t a rhetorical question.
 It was the same instinct that had always guided me—curiosity—now turned toward my own life.